HabitatMap/HabitatMap/_user_stories/children’s-environmental-literacy-foundation.md

 image: /images/uploads/cs-hewitt-datacollection.jpg
 intro: >-
-  The <a href="https://www.celfeducation.org/">Children’s Environmental Literacy Foundation (CELF)</a> is a non-profit organization dedicated to integrating sustainability into K-12 curriculum.
+  The <a href="https://www.celfeducation.org/">Children’s Environmental Literacy Foundation</a> (CELF) is a non-profit organization dedicated to integrating sustainability into K-12 curriculum.
 As part of the <a href="https://www.celfeducation.org/celf-citizen-science-inquiry-to-action"><em>Citizen
   Science: Inquiry to Action</em></a> program, CELF educators work with middle